martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 ## Line length

-The preffered column limit is 120 characters.
+The preferred column limit is 120 characters.

 Rationale: A vertically oriented monitor (1080p) on 100% document zoom will fit all lines of 120 characters comfortably.